-Colour blindness can be simply defined as trouble in seeing or identifying colors like blue, green and red.
-There are some rare cases where a person cannot see and identify any colors at all.
-A person with this syndrome also finds difficulties in differentiating the colors with shades.
-This syndrome is also called a color vision problem or color vision deficiency.
+Colour blindness can be simply defined as trouble in seeing or identifying colours like blue, green and red.
+There are some rare cases where a person cannot see and identify any colours at all.
+A person with this syndrome also finds difficulties in differentiating the colours with shades.
+This syndrome is also called a colour vision problem or colour vision deficiency.

 Colour blindness was discovered by an English chemist named John Dalton in the year 1798.
-During the discovery, he was also suffering from color blindness.
-He wrote his first article about color blindness, which was based on his own experience.
+During the discovery, he was also suffering from colour blindness.
+He wrote his first article about colour blindness, which was based on his own experience.
 Colour blindness is also called as Daltonism, which is named after its discoverer – John Dalton.

-Monochromacy: This syndrome occurs when two or three cone pigments (red, blue and green) are absent or damaged.
-In this type of colorblindness both the color and lightness vision is reduced to one dimension.
-This results in total color blindness.
+This syndrome occurs when two or three-cone pigments (red, blue and green) are absent or damaged.
+In this type of colourblindness both the colour and lightness vision is reduced to one dimension.
+This results in total colour blindness.

-Dichromacy: This syndrome occurs when only one of the cone pigments (red, blue and green) is absent or damaged.
-In this type of colorblindness, only the color vision is reduced to two dimensions.
-This results in partial color blindness.
+This syndrome occurs when only one of the cone pigments (red, blue and green) is absent or damaged.
+In this type of colourblindness, only the colour vision is reduced to two dimensions.
+This results in partial colour blindness.

 The healthy human eye retina contains two light-sensitive cells – rod cells and the cone cells.

 The rod cells are for low light and the cone cells are for normal and bright light.

 Colour blindness is affected when these two light-sensitive cells fail to perform their functions.

 There are several factors, which causes a colour vision problem in a person.
 The factors include:

 - Damaged caused to brain or eye or to the nerve cells.